Why This DIY Will & Trust Option Works (and When It Doesn’t)

 The Problem With Most DIY Estate Planning Options

-People would ask me to review their work in those forms that you’ve probably heard of, simple situations, all to my spouse and then my kids, and the kids would be doing all the work but inheriting none of the assets.
+Since 2011 I’ve had clients ask me to review the wills and trusts they created on those forms websites we’ve all heard of.
+Their situations were simple, a house, a retirement account, savings; all to my spouse and then my kids.
+But the reality was the trust said that the kids would be doing all the work and inheriting none of the assets.
 Or there would be massive ambiguities, ripe for arguments, misunderstandings, court battles, and siblings never speaking to each other again.

-The forms options out there not only invite errors and fail to adequately guide people through their completion, even if they are completed perfectly, they just do not have the detailed language and documents to actually achieve their goals well.
+The online legal forms options out there not only invite errors and fail to adequately guide people through their completion, they just do not have the detailed language and documents to do what these documents are supposed to do.

 Why “Simple” or “Basic” Isn’t Enough

-A “simple” or “basic” trust might seem like a good idea, but it’s pretty useless if it doesn’t include the language that title companies and lenders require to complete basic transactions like loans and sales.
+A “simple” or “basic” will or trust might seem like a good idea - easier to understand, shorter reading - but it’s pretty useless if it doesn’t include the language necessary to accomplish common needs.

-A simple power of attorney is better than nothing, but if it doesn’t allow your trusted agent to take RMDs for you or other basic and necessary transactions with retirement accounts, that’s a pretty gaping hole.
+A simple power of attorney may be better than nothing, but if it doesn’t allow your trusted agent to handle your RMDs for you, it may be harder to pay for your care and your bills.

 So Why Choose This DIY Option?